nschank/multipartycomputation/README.md

 - Footnotes, self explanatory
 - Additional notes; any subject brought up within a paper that is used often may need to be explained, but may take too much space within the paper (e.g. specific linear algebra, a specific group or ring, etc.)
 - Additional overview sections (e.g. if a single protocol is very significant and needs more than the small protocol template)
 - A Table of Contents, which is built automatically by /script/toc.js.
 The script uses the first heading within any section or tag of class main_section as the section's name.
 All such sections and main_sections which contain a heading must also have an id, to allow for linking.
 Section names ignore any preceding numbers and periods (and any whitespace afterward), and drop the last character if it is a colon or period.
 In regexp terms, section headings use only the capture group in /[\\d\\.]*\\s*(.+?)[\\.:]?/.
-Any section called "Abstract" is ignored.
+Sections are numbered from 1 automatically; to define a section's specific number, set the "data-section-number" attribute of the section to be that section's number (that is, the value of that attribute is copied exactly to an li's "value" attribute).

 ###Next Steps
 Next Steps, not-very-surprisingly, is mostly being dealt with last.
 It does, however, house the implementation section.
 For more information, see the Implementations section at the bottom of this README.